Lee H Igel

 Beyond the classroom, Igel collaborates on special projects at NYU campuses in New York and Abu Dhabi.
 These projects use sport as a starting point for engaging decision-makers, thought leaders, and the public in forums that cover topics of national and international interest.
 Igel has also served as an NYU Global Research Institute fellow in Tel Aviv, where he explores ways that the city's startup ecosystem can promote social impact, economic development, and regional cooperation.

-Prior to coming to NYU, Igel oversaw integrated health change programs for elite athletes, senior corporate executives, and celebrity entertainers who were members at La Palestra in New York City.
+Before coming to NYU, Igel oversaw integrated health change programs for senior corporate executives, elite athletes, and celebrity entertainers who were members at La Palestra in New York City.
 His career started out in sports medicine and player development in major league professional and top-level amateur sports, building on degrees in physiology and a master's degree in counseling.
 He holds a doctorate in industrial/organizational psychology.

 Igel is regularly called on by global media outlets to provide analysis on breaking news about business and social issues running through sport.
-His insights also appear in writing as a contributor to Forbes and major news, industry, and scientific publications.
+His writing appears as a contributor to Forbes and in articles for major news, industry, and scientific publications.
 Igel also writes longer profiles, based on original research and first-hand interviews, about the strategic decisions that major sports leagues, teams, and executives make in supporting fans, employees, partners, and wider communities.